 People that are relatively new to sports betting can have some trepidation about registering an account with vulnerable banking and personal information out there.
 Nearly all sportsbooks have security at the highest levels, but for those still concerned about having personal details online, depositing via a cheque alleviates those concerns.

 The good thing about cheque sits in Canada is the fact that nearly 100% of sportsbooks will accept cheques in some form.
 Personal cheques might not always be accepted, but cashier cheques are universally accepted.
-Doing it this way ensures that the money will get deposited without any technological issues hindering the process.
+Doing it this way ensures that the money will get deposited without any technical issues hindering the process.

 Cheque Online Race & Sportsbook Handicapping Sites

-Clearly the two biggest advantages of using a cheque as your deposit option is it's top tier level of safety and it's relative inability to get rejected like a credit card transaction could.
+Clearly the two biggest advantages of using a cheque as your deposit option are it's top tier level of safety and it's relative inability to get rejected like a credit card transaction could.
 Depositing with a cheque is basically the same as a cash transaction between you and the sportsbook and money will have no problems getting into your betting account.
 Also, with all of the personal details stated on the cheque and who the two parties are involved in the transaction, there is no way for others to cash the cheque or steal the information.
 That high level of security really appeals to bettors who prefer a more “old school” way of funding a betting account.

 Obviously there are some major disadvantages to using a cheque or cashier's cheque as a deposit method.
 The biggest of those is the amount of time it takes to complete a transaction with a cheque.
 The bettor has to go to the bank, write the check, send it to the sportsbook – which could take upwards of 10+ business days to get there via regular post – and then get the sportsbook to process the funds to your account.
 In today's world of ultra-fast consumption of news, information, etc, the time it takes for bettors to be able to bet with their money via the cheque method (even if they used express shipping services that take 2-3 days) is a big deterrent.